tiagotnx/frontend-mentor/news-homepage-main/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - News homepage solution

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [News homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents